GUIDE

 In August 2024, Consumer Reports published Data Defense: Evaluating People-Search Site Removal Services — the first independent field test of the data removal industry.
 Researchers tracked 32 volunteers across seven services — Confidently, DeleteMe, EasyOptOuts, IDX, Kanary, Optery and ReputationDefender — priced from $19.99 to over $1,000 per year, attempting to remove their profiles from 13 widely-used people-search sites, with results measured at one week, one month, and four months.

+The results were uncomfortable for the industry.
+Most services failed to get consumer data removed quickly or completely.
+Records reappeared weeks later.
 The two best performers were EasyOptOuts, at 65 per cent success after four months and priced at $19.99 per year, and Optery, at 68 per cent success and priced between $39 and $249 per year depending on tier.
-DeleteMe, IDX, and Kanary landed in the mid-tier.
-Confidently and ReputationDefender performed worst.
+The headline finding sits underneath those numbers and is worth keeping in view through the rest of this guide: a manual control group — volunteers filling in the same forms themselves — outperformed every paid service.

-The single most useful number in the study is the top figure: 68 per cent.
+The single most useful number in the study is the top automated figure: 68 per cent.
 Even the best-performing, screenshot-verified, human-assisted service failed to remove about one record in three.
 Automated data broker removal is a probabilistic tool, not a guarantee.
 A budget of $19.99 a year buys most of the value.
 Spending ten times that on a premium subscription does not proportionally improve results — and in the case of the worst performers, spending more bought less.

 Country by country